dreams-labs/data-science/README.md

 2. **Modeling Period** (e.g. 3/1/24–5/1/24):
    - Price movements during this period will generate the target variables in the Training, Validation, and Test sets.
-   - Price movements during this period will also be used to build features for the future set, since the future set will be trained up until the start of the future period.
+   - Price movements during this period will also be used to build features for the Future set since it will have access to all transactions up until the start of the Future period.

 3. **Future Period** (e.g. 5/1/24-7/1/24):
    - Price movements during this period will generate the target variables in the Future set to assess whether the model can generalize beyond the original time frame, particularly in future market conditions that may be significantly different from the past.